 Greenwich is firmly on my list of recommendations for anyone visiting London – or even anyone who lives in the city but doesn’t get out to explore as much as they could.
-So take a day out, put on a comfortable pair of shoes and join The Discoveries Of for our top ten things to do in Greenwich.

 - 1. Wander Around The Old Royal Naval College

 - 2. Discover the Centre of Time at The Royal Observatory & London Planetarium

 - 4. Marvel at Art at The Queen’s House

 - 6. Shop and Eat at Greenwich Village London Market

 - 7. Step Aboard The Cutty Sark

 - 8. Take a Flight on the Emirates Air Line